Drying meat in Shanghai at wintertime

 • Also, massive conger eels will be flattened and air-dried in wintertime.

-• The taste and textures of these various types of air-dried meat are quite special and supplement very well rice bowls together with vegetables and sauces, but also as starters before main dishes.
+• The taste and textures of these various types of air-dried meat are quite special.
+They complement rice bowls together with vegetables and sauces very well, but they are also excellent starters before main dishes.

 We appreciate your opinion